GoogleCloudPlatform/anthos-samples/anthos-bm-gcp-terraform/docs/quickstart.md

   exit
   ```

-- Use Terraform to delete all resources.
+- Then, use Terraform to delete all resources.
   ```sh
   # to be run from the root directory of this repo
   terraform destroy